amalendusuresh/NFT_MINT_DAPP/README.md

       npm install

- **3. Now start the development server**
+ **3. Start the development server**

       npm start

- Now development server will be running
+ The development server will be running now...